WebberZone/top-10/readme.txt

 * Features:
 	* New option to disable creation of image thumbnails.
 Find this under Thumbnail options
 	* Thumbnail HTML markup includes `srcset` and `sizes` attributes when available.
 Read [Responsive Images in WordPress 4.4](https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/)
+	* New option to turn on debug mode.
+You can turn this on when requesting support.
+Find it under the Counter/Tracker tab

 * Enhancements:
 	* Load tracker in footer